Keyang/node-csvtojson/readme.md

 Above example will convert `birthday` column into a js `Date` object.

-the returned value will be used in result JSON object. returning `undefined` will not change result JSON object.
+The returned value will be used in result JSON object.
+Returning `undefined` will not change result JSON object.

 ### Flat key column